OUR GIVING

 The Worshipful Company of Constructors Charitable Trust is dedicated to supporting education, skills development, and heritage preservation in the construction industry.
 It funds initiatives like Primary Engineer, inspiring young people through hands-on engineering and design experiences, and contributes to building a skilled, diverse workforce.
 The Trust also supports specialist training, exemplified by its donation to the Apprentice Stonemason programme at York Minster’s Centre of Excellence, ensuring the preservation of traditional craftsmanship and the restoration of historic buildings.
 Through these efforts, the Trust plays a crucial role in safeguarding the UK’s architectural heritage for future generations.

-Complementing these initiatives is the Trust’s support for Building Heroes through its role as a founding Academy Sponsor of the Building Heroes work at Roseheath College which has a strong reputation amongst those leaving military service for delivering high quality training in construction skills.
+Complementing these initiatives is the Trust’s support for Building Heroes through its role as a founding Academy Sponsor of the Building Heroes work at Reseheath College which has a strong reputation amongst those leaving military service for delivering high quality training in construction skills.
 In contrast to these more high-profile initiatives, the Trust is supporting projects on a smaller scale such as Build Up, a charity which is engaging young people in different parts of London in the design and construction of adventure playgrounds for their own communities.

 EDUCATION AND TRAINING